 The Instana JS agent, by default, does not include data which can unique identify users.
 Furthermore, the Instana JS agent also does not apply techniques such as device / browser fingerprinting.

-User specific data can be made available to Instana via the meta data API.
-Please be aware of the respective data protection laws.
+User specific data can be made available to Instana via the user API.

 The Instana JS agent is asynchronously loaded from

 eum.instana.io and can be loaded via HTTP(S).
 Please ensure that loading scripts from this domain is possible.